captainurist/qnob/doc/audio_tray_icon.md

 Also somehow this has [already been figured out](https://titanwolf.org/Network/Articles/Article?AID=e112b2ff-5db8-4aee-9de7-fe6be97a743b).

-And apparently the same can be achieved via [UI Automation](https://docs.microsoft.com/en-us/windows/win32/api/uiautomationclient/nf-uiautomationclient-iuiautomation-elementfrompoint).
+And apparently GUID can be retreived with [UI Automation](https://docs.microsoft.com/en-us/windows/win32/api/uiautomationclient/nf-uiautomationclient-iuiautomation-elementfrompoint).